ranbureand/sitefolio/_projects/ad-in-content.markdown

 preview_image: 'ad_in_content_00.png'

-excerpt: 'A photomontage synthesizes the relation of subordination of editorial and news contents to advertising.'
+description: 'A photomontage synthesizes the relation of subordination of editorial and news contents to advertising.'
 exordium: ''

 published: false